Jesushi7/Town-Of-Roles/README.md

 The Arsonist is a Neutral role with its own win condition.\
 They have two abilities, one is to douse other players with gasoline.\
-The other is to ingite all doused players.\
+The other is to ignite all doused players.\
 The Arsonist needs to be the last killer alive to win the game.
 ### Game Options
 | Name | Description | Type | Default |